 Lisbon Zoo is open every day of the year from 10:00 a.m.
 From March 21 to September 20, it closes at 8:00 p.m., with last entry one hour and 15 minutes beforehand.
 Gates shut at 6:00 p.m. the rest of the year, with last entry 45 minutes earlier.

 Re-entry is permitted on the same day.
 Expect to take a minimum of three hours to explore the zoo, with many visitors spending their entire day there.

-The website publishes a useful suggested itinerary (pdf) for half-day and full-day visits, as well as a separate list of feeding times and demonstrations at the main attractions.
 Note that many of the public demonstrations are dependent on the conditions, and may not take place if there aren't enough people, during bad weather, or if the temperature is below 68 F (20 C).

 Wear comfortable shoes and bring a stroller if you have small children with you, as the heat and walking distances can be tiring, especially in summer.

 The zoo has a range of facilities for visitors, mostly located near the main entrance.
 As well as ATMs, a first aid center, and the obligatory gift shop, there are ice-cream and drink stands and several fast-food restaurants serving larger meals.

 There's also a family restaurant ("Savanna") with a baby care center and activities for the kids.
 With long lines at lunchtime, you're best to eat earlier or later if you'd like to avoid the crowds.

 For those who'd prefer other dining options, it's possible to leave the zoo and buy food in the surrounding area—just be sure to get a re-entry stamp on your way out.
 If you get your meal to take away, or bring your supplies with you, you can eat at one of the shaded picnic tables instead.

 Benches, drinking fountains, and toilets are dotted around the complex, and Wi-Fi is available in certain areas.